shimizra/Terraform/VPC + EC2 in private subnet/READE.md

 3. Customize the variables in `terraform.tfvars`.
 4. Run `terraform apply` to apply the configuration.
 5. Verify the resources are created in AWS.

+need to configure new or dynamic ami_id:

+1)
+ami_id              = "ami-0453ec754f44f9a4a"  # Default Amazon Linux AMI free tear
+this one id already in my vpc.

+2)
+key_name      = "my-key-pair" # Name of the key pair in AWS now is not configured, which means that no pem file for ssh -i, so no ssh connect.